Domestic violence and abusive relationships

 How may the abuse affect my children?

-Domestic violence can have a devastating effect on children, even if the child is not a direct victim of violence.
-Witnessing violence between parents can disrupt a child’s sense of safety and security in the long term.
+Domestic violence can have a harmful effect on children, even if the child is not a direct victim of violence.
+Witnessing violence between parents can disrupt a child’s sense of safety and securityhttps://www.pregnancybirthbaby.org.au/the-first-1000-days.

 Domestic violence can have long-term effects on children’s physical and mental health, as well as their learning and social development.
-They may not learn about good relationships, and are more likely to use controlling and manipulative behaviour themselves.
+They may not learn about healthy relationships, and are more likely to use controlling and manipulative behaviour themselves.

-- they are withdrawn or detached
+- withdrawn or detached behaviour

 - problems with schoolwork